-The National Assistance Card is a personalised card to assist people with brain injury in the community.
+The National Assistance Card is a personalised card to assist people with disability and health conditions in the community.

 Who is the National Assistance Card for?

-The National Assistance Card will be available to all people in Australia living with brain injury.
+The National Assistance Card is available to all people in Australia living with brain injury.

-BIAT hope that, in the future, the National Assistance Card will be available to all Australian's living with disability and/or health conditions.
+The Brain Injury Association of Tasmania hope that, in the future, the National Assistance Card will be available to all people in Australia with disability and/or health conditions.

 I have a Tasmanian ABI ID Card/Brain Injury Assistance Card.
 What do I need to do?